flutter/website/src/docs/cookbook/design/themes.md

 ## Using a Theme

-Now that you've defined a theme, use it within the widgets' `build()` methods by using the `Theme.of(context)` function.
+Now that you've defined a theme, use it within the widgets' `build()` methods by using the `Theme.of(context)` method.

 The `Theme.of(context)` method looks up the widget tree and returns the nearest `Theme` in the tree.
-If you have a stand-alone `Theme` defined above your widget, it returns that.
+If you have a standalone `Theme` defined above your widget, that's returned.
-If not, it returns the app's theme.
+If not, the app's theme is returned.

 In fact, the `FloatingActionButton` uses this technique to find the `accentColor`.